w3cping/privacy-threat-model/README.md

 behavior that is deemed essential to the viability of the Web.

-Since people are likely to disagree about which APIs are essential to the Web, when saying that an attacker can achieve their goal, I describe how the attacker achieves it using particular "essential" APIs, and I provide an index of those APIs so people can point out ones that they don't consider essential.
+Since people are likely to disagree about which APIs are essential to the Web, when saying that an attacker can achieve their goal, we describe how the attacker achieves it using particular "essential" APIs, and we provide an index of those APIs so people can point out ones that they don't consider essential.